Faq

 Before declaring the Fortis settlement binding, the Amsterdam Court organizes a public hearing, where interested parties can put forward arguments against or in favor of the settlement.
 Under the WCAM-regime, certain notice requirements apply.

-In our case, the Court approved a notification plan, which can be summarized as follows with respect to the known potential eligible shareholders: a.
+a.
 People who joined one of the claimant organizations Deminor, SICAF or Stichting FortisEffect are in the first instance notified by e-mail from their respective organization;People who joined the VEB will be notified in written following point sub b or sub c depending on their location

 b.
 People not included under (a) and living in the Netherlands are notified by normal letter;